jolo0201/nodejs-activities/README.md

 ## Excel To JSON

-Convert all Excel Files in the folder to JSON.
-Copy excel files to ExcelFiles folder.
-Output will be saved in ConvertedJsonFiles folder.
+Convert all Excel Files from a folder to JSON file.
+Copy excel files to **ExcelFiles** folder.
+JSON files will be saved on **ConvertedJsonFiles** folder.

 ### Running the application